leonmavr/leonmavr.github.io/_posts/2026-03-22-Arena_allocation.md

  new base   ----- aligned offset
 ```

-The question is, given a current offset, to find its aligned offset and we can
+The question is, given a current offset, how can we  find its aligned offset and
-do this with binary operations.
+do this with binary operations?

 The steps are: